AgoRapide/AgoRapideSample/README.md

 Lightweight small framework for getting started with using AgoRapide.

-NOTE: AgoRapideSample has not been created yet.

-For the time being AgoRapideSample is included in the source code for the AgoRapide-library itself.
-In order to sample AgoRapide you should therefore clone the AgoRapide repository itself to your computer.

-TODO: Move AgoRapideSample into a separate repository (this repository) and link to AgoRapide through Nuget.
-TODO: In other words, create a Nuget package for AgoRapide first.
+As of Jan 2018 the AgoRapideSample.sln (solution file) and AgoRapideSample.csproj (project file) references the AgoRapide library through a relative path.

+AgoRapideSample and AgoRapide should therefore be cloned in a parallell directory structure, for instance like: c:\git\AgoRapide and c:\git\AgoRapideSample

+TODO: Reference the AgoRapide library as a Nuget package instead of a locally cloned copy of AgoRapide.

 # FAQ